jorgetovar/engineer-learning-notes/leadership/decision-making.md

 # Decision making

+By incorporating these improved ideas into your decision-making approach, you can enhance your ability to make sound and effective choices.

 1. Decision-Making Process:
    - Recognize that decision-making is a skill that is often not explicitly taught.
    - Mental models, our cognitive skill set, play a crucial role in decision making.